 Elective Courses (24 units)

 Courses, by choice and advisement, on a topic or theme in American Studies, drawn from at least two disciplines.
-Up to six units may be in community college or lower-division coursework.
+See coordinator and website for recommended elective pathways.
+Up to 6 units may be in community college or lower-division coursework.
 For students with GPA 3.0 or higher, electives can include a senior course on advisement: Independent Study (699) on a specific topic connected to prior course work, to be developed through consultation with the coordinator and faculty from the appropriate department (3-6 units).

 Courses especially appropriate as electives for the American Studies major are offered by the following departments (not an exclusive list):